bquast/bquast.github.io/_posts/2022-06-17-attention-in-R.md

               word_4)
 ```

-Next we generate random integers on the domain [0,3].
+Next, we generate random integers on the domain [0,3].
 ```
 # generating the weight matrices
 set.seed(0)